jwxia2014/MUBD-DecoyMaker2.0/README.md

 -----------------------------------

 MUBD-DecoyMaker is an easy-to-use computational tool to generate maximal unbiased benchmarking sets for virtual screening.
+Unlike MUBD-DecoyMaker1.0, version 2.0 is developed with Python.
+Its GUI application has no dependency.

 Availability & Implementation
 -----------------------------------